Anchorm/SoulAnchor/README.md

 &nbsp;

 SoulAnchor is a basic X11 Bible reading tool.
-With it you can read and search and compare the Scriptures.
-There's also an option to display Strong's numbers and definitions.
-And there are dictionaries available.
+For reading, searching and comparing the Scriptures.
+A parallel window is available to compare translations.
+There's an option to display Strong's numbers and definitions.
+Also included are a few Bible dictionaries.
+And it's possible to use cross references and topical links.

 The vision i have for SoulAnchor:
 * Basic but handy tool for daily use